-"The voting members will rise and count off.
+"Current members in good standing are allowed to vote.
+We have the membership roster here to confirm who is a member.
+The voting members will rise and count off.
 A teller will hand you a ballot as you count off.
 Please take your seat immediately after saying your number and receiving your ballot.
 Beginning with the member in the front row to my far left, please say 'one' and then be seated."